Yves Saint Laurent (designer): The YSL years

+While Bergé, as YSL General Director, dealt with a law suit from Dior over the fact that 25 senior Dior staff had left to join YSL, Saint Laurent worked on his spring 1962 collection which was presented at the new atelier at 30 bis rue Spontini.
+This collection, of crisp, youthful garments, included pea coats, tweed suits in unusual color combinations, pear-shaped draped skirts, and the lingerie-inspired "brassière dress".
+Everything was wearable and elegant and the collection was snapped up by buyers.
+Saint Laurent's second collection, for fall 1962, was celebrated as his best to date.
+It featured India-inspired evening dress in rich, mink-trimmed satin and a mostly dark, rich color palette.
+Raja coats and pull-over tubular dresses or barrel skirts, and wide-sleeved satin fishermen's smocks, were paired with turbans and dark stockings and elaborate jewellery.
+Fashion writers ranked the collection with those of Givenchy and Balenciaga; Saint Laurent was now at the pinnacle of Paris couture.

 In the 1960s, Saint Laurent introduced or contributed to fashion trends such as the beatnik look (1962), pea coats (1962), smock tops (1962-63), thigh-high boots (1963, via his chosen shoe designer Roger Vivier), the Le Smoking women's tuxedo suit (1966), platform shoes (1967, courtesy of Roger Vivier), and safari jackets for men and women (1967).

 Throughout the 1960s, Saint Laurent followed the international youth culture taking shape, a tendency already evident in his fall 1960 Dior collection.
 Like designers and others of the period, he kept an eye on the pace-setting streets of London and also on the hippie movement emanating from the US.
 He responded to the spare precision of André Courrèges's groundbreaking 1964 and '65 Space Age designs with the now-famous stark, geometric shift dresses of his 1965 Mondrian collection but faltered a bit with the slightly passé Pop Art dresses in his autumn 1966 line.

-He was the first French couturier to come out with a full prêt-à-porter (ready-to-wear) line; although Alicia Drake credits this move with Saint Laurent's wish to democratize fashion; others point out that other couture houses were preparing prêt-à-porter lines at the same time – the House of Yves Saint Laurent merely announced its line first.
-The purpose of the prêt-à-porter line was to provide a wider range of fashionable styles being available to choose from in the market, as they were affordable and cheaper.

-The first of the company's Rive Gauche stores, which sold the prêt-à-porter line, opened on the rue de Tournon in the 6th arrondissement of Paris, on 26 September 1966.
-The first customer was Catherine Deneuve.
-He designed the costumes for Deneuve in films such as Belle de Jour, Heartbeat, and Mississippi Mermaid.